laravel/spark-next-docs/2.x/spark-paddle/upgrade.md

 [[toc]]

-## Upgrading to Spark-Stripe v2.0 From v1.x
+## Upgrading to Spark-Paddle v2.0 From v1.x

 No major changes were made to Spark Paddle v2.